GabeScott/standard-works-vault/General Conference/2020 October - I Believe in Angels.md

 When it comes to your happiness and salvation, it is always worth the effort to keep trying.
 It is worth the effort to adjust your lifestyle and traditions.
 The Lord is aware of the challenges you face.
 He knows you, He loves you, and I promise, He will send angels to help you.

 In His own words the Savior said: “I will go before your face.
-I will be on your right hand and on your left, and my Spirit shall be in your [heart], and mine angels round about you, to bear you up” (Doctrine and Covenants 84:88).
+I will be on your right hand and on your left, and my Spirit shall be in your \[heart\], and mine angels round about you, to bear you up” ([[D&C 84.88|Doctrine and Covenants 84:88]]).

 My second purpose for sharing these experiences is to send a message to all members of the Church—to all of us.
 We should remember that it is not easy for new converts, returning friends, and those with a different lifestyle to instantly fit in.
 The Lord is aware of the challenges they face, and He is looking for angels willing to help.
 The Lord is always looking for willing volunteers to be angels in others’ lives.